songweizhi/Tax4Fun2_short_tutorial/README.md

 Making functional predictions using the default database + a user-generated database
 ---

+#### Notes

 1. Please refer to Step 1 to generate your own database.
 1. You'll need to store your reference genomes/MAGs in a folder and provide full path to that folder to Tax4Fun2 with "pwd_user_data".
 1. You also need to specify a name to the to-be generated database with "name_user_data".
 1. Reference genomes/MAGs without 16S rRNA genes will be ignored in database building.
-1. (provide more details here, why this matters) You need to know the copy number of 16S rRNA genes in your reference genomes/MAGs, [MarkerMAG](https://github.com/songweizhi/MarkerMAG) might be able to help with this.
+1. For accurate functional profiling, you'll need to know the copy number of 16S rRNA genes in your own reference genomes/MAGs, especially if you specify `norm_by_cn=TRUE` in `makeFunctionalPrediction()`.
+1. Considering the above two points, [MarkerMAG](https://github.com/songweizhi/MarkerMAG) might be able to help in
+   + Assigning 16S rRNA genes to MAGs
+   + Estimating the copy number of 16S rRNA genes in MAGs

 #### Step 1: generate your own reference database